leydev/console-tl/README.md

 consoleLT.error('Hello Wolrd') //Output: 2020-02-13 14:01:23.234 [ERROR]: Hello Wolrd
 ```

-The default console global will be overwriten.
+With method "overwrite", the default console global will be overwriten.
 So you can use global console to log with date and time:

 ```
-require('console-lt')
+require('console-lt').overwrite()

 console.log('Hello Wolrd') //Output: 2020-02-13 14:01:23.234 [LOG]: Hello Wolrd
 console.info('Hello Wolrd') //Output: 2020-02-13 14:01:23.234 [INFO]: Hello Wolrd